Jane Eyre (1943): The Smoldering Orson Welles

 great fame as the witch Endora on TV's "Bewitched."

 Early parts of Jane's Lowood ordeal are bypassed; almost as soon as she

 arrives, Brocklehurst is instructing her schoolmates to shun her company, for she is ... a liar!

 Gratifyingly, many of his lines are drawn almost verbatim from the book, as is much later

-In light of her recent passing, it is especially poignant to see a very young
+It is poignant to see a very young

 (and achingly beautiful) Elizabeth Taylor playing Helen Burns, the angelic but doomed student who takes Jane